Practice terms & conditions

 Inability to pay

 If for any reason you are unable to settle your account as specified, we ask you discuss the matter as soon as possible with a member of staff and before treatment takes place.
-Please note that installments or part-payments of account may only be sanctioned with the express permission of a senior member of staff and must be agreed before any treatment takes place.
 Emergency treatment to alleviate suffering will always be given irrespective of ability to pay.

 Edgewood Veterinary Group Ltd fully endorses the principle of insuring your pet against unexpected illness and accidents.
 Under Financial Standards Authority regulations, we are not able to recommend a particular policy; however, we are happy to advise on potential advantages and disadvantages of policies as a group.
 Completion of pet insurance claim/s will incur an administration charge which is not reclaimable from your insurance company.
 When claiming on pet insurance please be aware that it is your responsibility to settle our account and then claim the fees from your Insurance Company.